Bira/octopus-carnival/_posts/2023-07-31-neverwinter-other-factions.md

 The Sons of Alagondar are die-hard Neverwinter nationalists who believe the city should be independent of foreign control so that it can once again be the Jewel of the North and a bastion of goodness.
-They never left it while it was in ruins, and it's reasonable to assume they did a lot of the early reconstruction work before Neverember marched in with his mercs.
+They draw most of their membership from the holdout population of Neverwinter: those people who never left the city and spent twenty years protecting and rebuilting it before Neverember arrived with his mercs.
 As you might imagine, they vehemently oppose him.

-Until very recently their overall leader was a Harper named Cymril, who was brutally murdered under mysterious circumstances shortly before the start of the campaign.
+Until very recently their overall leader was a Harper named Cymril, who was brutally murdered under mysterious circumstances shortly before the start of the campaign (as seen in the Harper Agent theme).
 Her death split the Sons into two sub-factions along generational lines.

-On one side you have the Nashers, who take their name from a fondly remembered Alagondar lord.
+On one side you have the Nashers, who take their name from the first Alagondar lord (the one from the computer games).
 These young rebels are willing to pay any cost to see a free Neverwinter and readily resort to violent actions like rioting, assassination and sabotage.
 Their leader is a firebrand named Arlon Bladeshaper.

 On the other you have the older Graycloaks, who take their name from the old city militia.
 They see themselves as focusing on the big picture, with the city's welfare as their highest priority.
-They focus on building support and alliances with the population and other groups.
+They focus on building support and alliances with like-minded groups and the city's population in general.
 They also try to infiltrate and influence Neverember's organization through bribery, blackmail, and secret deals.
 Their leader is the human mage Madame Rosene.

 (The Nashers call the Graycloaks "greyhairs", and the Graycloaks call the Nasher "gnashers".
-Also, there's a subsection here titled "Fractured but Whole", which I can never take seriously after seeing the cover for that South Park game.)
+Also, there's a subsection here titled "Fractured but Whole", which I can never take seriously after learning about that South Park game.)

 It's the Nashers who decided to partner with and accept help from the Dead Rat gang and the Thayans.
 Bladeshaper was a bit leery of this at first but he quickly changed his mind once he saw his faction start racking up bigger victories against Neverember's forces.
-The Rats, of course, plan to take over the Sons and make them into an extension of their planned crime syndicate.
+The Rats, as mentioned before, plan to take over the Sons and make them into an extension of their planned crime syndicate.
 The Thayans are using them to distract New Neverwinter from their own shenanigans and are happy to push their own agents and the Sons to ever greater heights of violence to that purpose.

 The encounter table for the Sons is entirely composed of stat blocks belonging to typically playable ancestries, matching Neverwinter's demographics.
 Players who oppose the Sons will do well to play on their divisions, those who want to support them should focus on healing that same rift.
-Cymril's death nearly broke them completely, and finding the truth behind it would be a big goal in a campaign centering on the rebellion.
+Cymril's death nearly broke them completely, and finding the truth behind it would be a big goal in a rebellion campaign.
 As we saw in the Harper Agent's background, there's room for a variety of sinister explanations.

 ### Impressions